-Sometimes courts issue opinions that are legally wrong.
-In such circumstances, should the law be clear, motions for reconsideration can help parties to correct the record.
+Sometimes courts issue legally wrong opinions.
+In such circumstances, should the law be specific, motions for reconsideration can help parties to correct the record?

 By way of example, the following request for reconsideration was filed in an unemployment matter and available to everyone pursuant to Florida’s Sunshine Act:

-Finally, subsection (a) was not a basis of the employer’s appeal.
+Finally, subsection (a) was not the basis of the employer’s appeal.
 Thus, the Hearing Officer was improper to rely upon that provision and did not have jurisdiction over such a claim.

-Further, O.C.G.A. § 5-6-48 provides very limited grounds in which an appeal can be dismissed.
-Under O.C.G.A. § 5-6-48(b)(3), no appeal shall be dismissed or its validity affected for any cause, nor shall consideration of any enumerated error be refused, except for failure to file a timely notice of appeal, where the decision or judgment is not then appealable, or where the questions presented have become moot.
-In addition, O.C.G.A. § 5-6-48(c) permits the trial court to dismiss the appeal, after notice and opportunity for hearing, only where there has been unreasonable delay in the filing of the transcript and it is shown that the delay was inexcusable and was caused by such party, or when there has been unreasonable delay in transmission of the record to the appellate court.
+Further, O.C.G.A. § 5-6-48 provides minimal grounds in which an appeal can be dismissed.
+Under O.C.G.A. § 5-6-48(b)(3), no appeal shall be dismissed or its validity affected for any cause, nor shall consideration of any enumerated error be refused, except for failure to file a timely notice of appeal, where the decision or judgment is not then appealable, or were the questions presented have become moot.
+In addition, O.C.G.A. § 5-6-48(c) permits the trial court to dismiss the appeal, after notice and opportunity for hearing, only where there has been an unreasonable delay in the filing of the transcript, and it is shown that the delay was inexcusable and was caused by such party, or when there has been an unreasonable delay in transmission of the record to the appellate court.
 Clearly, none of these grounds applies to this case.

 Give the above, should you find that you are litigating a case and need to file a motion for reconsideration, hire an experienced lawyer immediately.
 Should you wait too long, your rights for reconsideration or for an appeal could be forever barred.